Creating a Bot Using Power Virtual Agents

 Fill out the form and click the Edit button.

-You will be presented with a Bot Says box.
+You will be presented with a Message box.

-Enter an option in the User Responses box and click the + link next to Add user response, to add additional possible response options.
+Enter a question and No as the first multiple choice option, and click the Add Node button to add additional possible response options.